Latur railway station: Administration

 The railway station comes under the Solapur railway division of Central Railway zone.

 History

 In the past during Nizam's period, Latur railway was a narrow gauge but in 2003 work started to convert it to a broad gauge in Barsi Light Railway.
 By chief minister Vilasrao Deshmukh and railway minister Nitish Kumar.
-In 2004, the entire Miraj–Latur line was converted from narrow gauge to broad gauge.
+In 2004, the entire Latur–Miraj section line was converted from narrow gauge to broad gauge.

 Jaldoot Express

 For the first time in Maharashtra history, due to the drought the Latur city faced for three consecutive years, the summer of 2016 presented itself with extreme scarcity of water.
 To overcome this issue, a joint project was then requested by Railway Minister Suresh Prabhu and Maharashtra Chief Minister Devendra Fadnavis.
 After further research, and many changes in plan, Miraj was chosen to transport water to Latur from 342 km away.
 The "Jaldoot" train made its first experimental run on 11 April 2016, carrying 10 tanker wagons, each filled with 50,000 liters of water.
 Over 250,000 litres of water were transported, and the program was and continues to be a success.